Services in Kaldoaivi Wilderness Area

 Lodging in the Surrounding Area

-There are no special services for the disabled in the area.
-The Sámi Museum and Northern Lapland Nature Centre Siida is accessible by a wheelchair.
-There is also a toilet for the disabled in Siida, and the outdoor museum is accessible by a wheelchair with assistance.
+There are no special accessible services in the area.
+The Sámi Museum and Northern Lapland Nature Centre Siida is accessible.

 Other Services in the Surrounding Area